lauraannewhelan/2024-2025-TAPM-CB1-GENOMICS1/README.md

 ---

 ## Student Task 🎓
-- Use `SAMPLE2.vcf` to replicate all the commands demonstrated in this tutorial.
+Repeat the above commands using `SAMPLE2.vcf`.

-- Answer the following questions:
+### Questions:
 1. Does the patient have a known pathogenic variant in any gene? 🧬
 2. What is the variant position, cDNA, and amino acid change? 📍
 3. What type of variant is this? 🧫
 4. What is the frequency of the variant in the gnomAD control population? 🌐

 ---